f3bin/Pentad-securities-html/README.md

 # Pentad_securities
-Its a clone for Pentad securities with HTML &amp; CSS
+clone for Pentad securities with HTML &amp; CSS